SolaceProducts/solace-apache-beam/README.md

 ### Reading from Solace PubSub+
-To instantiate a SolaceIO connector, a PCollection must be created within the context of a pipeline.
+To instantiate a Beam I/O Connector, a PCollection must be created within the context of a pipeline.
 Beam [programming-guide](https://beam.apache.org/documentation/programming-guide/) explains this concept.

 ```java
 Pipeline pipeline = Pipeline.create(PipelineOptions options);